2 Peter 1

 5And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; 6And to knowledge temperance; and to temperance patience; and to patience godliness; 7And to godliness brotherly kindness; and to brotherly kindness charity.

-To virtue add knowledge.
-Not mere intellectual knowledge, but epignosis - deep, experiential knowing.
+To virtue add knowledge: epignosis, deep and experiential knowing.
 To know Christ, to know what He has done, to understand the workings of His Spirit.
 This knowledge is not passive reception.
 It is the kind of knowledge you gain by paying attention, asking questions, reading Scripture, sitting in communion.

-Patience is hypomone - not passive endurance, but active perseverance under pressure.
-It is the quality that does not lose heart.
+Patience is hypomone - active perseverance under pressure, the quality that holds on and does not lose heart.
 The long view.
 The refusal to quit.

-Godliness is eusebeia - the quality of one who is rightly oriented toward God, who shows Him reverence and honor in daily conduct.
-Not just in prayer or worship, but in how you treat the person in front of you, how you spend your money, how you keep your word.
+Godliness is eusebeia - the quality of one who is rightly oriented toward God, who shows Him reverence and honor in every corner of daily conduct: in how you treat the person in front of you, how you spend your money, how you keep your word.

 2 Peter 1:8-11Neither Barren Nor Unfruitful